GreffMASTER/PyBaltie/documentation/BPR_Format.md

 - `CD 8A 01 00 (101069)` - Open bracket [(]
 - `CE 8A 01 00 (101070)` - Close bracket [)]
 - `DB 8A 01 00 (101083)` - Next line

+### Pattern file
+You can find the ImHex pattern file in this repository (or by just clicking [here](https://github.com/GreffMASTER/PyBaltie/blob/main/documentation/BPR.hexpat)).